All in one, Free and Open Source 3D creation

 Bforartists is a fork of the popular open source 3D software Blender.
 Developed by some 3D enthusiasts to make Blender even better.

-The primary goal of the Bforartists fork is to deliver a refined graphical UI and a better usability.
-This means a complete switch in the usage philosophy away from the hotkey centered usage towards a user friendly and intuitive graphical UI.
+The primary goal of the Bforartists fork is to deliver a refined graphical UI and a better usability to Blender.
+This means a complete switch in the usage philosophy away from the hotkey centered UX towards a user friendly, discoverable and intuitive graphical UI.

 Bforartists is fully compatible with the Blender files and addons.
 Every feature that works in Blender should also work in Bforartists.
 Also, every release is always up to date with the newest Blender version.
 The toolset is the same.
-Where we differ the most is the GUI and the handling.
+Where we differ the most is the GUI and the handling of UX.

 Try it out for free.
 You can switch from Blender to Bforartists to Blender without problems.
 You won’t lose anything 🙂